 GCSE and beyond

-If your child is interested in history and would like to take the GCSE you will need to decide what curriculum to study, since it is important to know about the particular topics required by each board.
+If your child enjoys history and would like to take the GCSE you will need to decide what curriculum to study.
+It is important to know about the particular topics which each board requires.
 You might find a local adult education class offering this, or you may want to look at one of the options at my GCSE page